 - There are fees involved with trading (they get lower as you trade more).
-Other exchanges have better rates (like gdax for example).
-In other words, you’ll pay a little bit more than market price (or sell for a bit less than market price) and pay a small fee when trading on coinbase (this is a trade-off for ease of use).
+Other exchanges have better rates (like GDAX for example).
+In other words, you’ll pay a little bit more than market price (or sell for a bit less than market price) and pay a small fee when trading on coinbase (this is the trade-off for ease of use).

 - Set up 2-factor authentication.
 That helps to secure your account by sending a code to your phone when you log in.